 11. New Cookbook

 There are thousands of cookbooks covering every cuisine, technique, and food type imaginable.
 That makes it easy to find the right cookbook for every foodie on your list, whether they enjoy the classics, eat a special diet, or love to host parties.
-If you’re not sure how to decide, start your search with one of these:
+If you’re not sure how to decide, start your search with one of these choices available on Amazon:

 - Classic.
 “The Joy of Cooking” by Irma Rombauer is an all-purpose cookbook that generations of cooks have relied on.
-It’s been newly revised and updated for 2019.
+It was fully revised and updated in 2019.

 - Vegetarian.
 New and experienced vegetarians alike will love “The Clueless Vegetarian” by Evelyn Raab.
 It’s packed with easy meatless recipes everyone will love, whether they’re strict vegans or casual omnivores trying to cut back on meat.
 And there are plenty of handy tips on the vegetarian lifestyle interspersed among the recipes.